mrkamel/search_cop/README.md

 # ...
 ```

-Thus, you can hand out a search query string to your models:
+Thus, you can hand out a search query string to your models, such that your
+app's admins and/or users will get powerful query features without the need for
+building complex forms, because all you need is a simple text field:

 ```ruby
 class BooksController < ApplicationController